CORR ACTION FUND

 - Applications must be sent to email@example.com

 - Large documents maybe difficult to email; it’s better to send 2 emails with smaller attachments than 1 email with a large attachment

 - Applicants who successfully submitted online applications are now being verified to ensure all required documentation was received

 - If you have any questions or concerns, please contact Rev. Giovanni Arroyo at (202) 495-2943 or firstname.lastname@example.org

 - Identify and change at least one racist and/or xenophobic system, policy, or practice in the wider community.

 - Engage UMC people with diverse community partners in frequent vital conversations about racism and xenophobia.

 - Build understanding and trusting relationships among diverse people in the wider community.

 Grants will be for up to $35,000 for up to 24 months beginning February 2018.
-Applications containing all required information and documentation are being accepted online through September 15, 2017.
+Applications containing all required information and documentation are being accepted until 5:00 pm (EDT) October 4, 2017.

 GCORR is eager to provide grants to engage UMC teams with strong, diverse community partners or alliances who together will change racist and xenophobic systems, policies or practices in their communities.
 The community partnership must be established in advance of completing this grant application, and the community partner(s) must be involved in the planning for this grant.